-By the above mechanisms, we can avoid cached content overlapping among cooperating routers, which results in efficient usage of cache memory and improvement of the cache hit ratio.
-We can also maintain consistency of the cached content among cooperating CCN routers.
-This means that the proposed method enables to avoid cache misses completely, and the problem described in Subsection III-B2 is thus overcome.
+By the above mechanisms, we can avoid overlap of cached content among cooperating routers, which results in efficient usage of cache memory and improvement of the cache hit ratio.

-D. Packet forwarding according to advertised information
+4.4 Packet forwarding according to advertised information

-Each CCN router keeps a list of advertised content with the names of the CCN routers that are the sources of the corresponding advertisements, which we call a sharing content table (SCT).
+Each CCN router keeps a list of advertised content with the names of the CCN routers that are the sources of the corresponding advertisements, which we call a sharing content table (SCT) showed in Fig. 3.
 Each CCN router handles an incoming Interest packet as follows:

-- According to the normal behavior in CCN, the CCN router looks up the content requested by the Interest packet in its own CS.
-If the CS has the requested content, the router replies with it. - 2) When the requested content does not exist in its own CS, the router looks up its own SCT for the requested content.
-If the corresponding entry is found, the router transfers the Interest packet to the router described in the SCT entry. - 3) Otherwise, the router transfers the Interest packet by the normal forwarding behavior in CCN.
+- 1. According to the normal behavior in CCN, the CCN router looks up the content requested by the Interest packet in its own CS.
+If the CS has the requested content, the router replies with it. - 2.
+When the requested content does not exist in its own CS, the router looks up its own SCT for the requested content.
+If the corresponding entry is found, the router transfers the Interest packet to the router described in the SCT entry, whether or not the destination CCN router is located in the own ISP or in the partner ISP. - 3.
+Otherwise, the router transfers the Interest packet by the normal forwarding behavior in CCN.

-E. Balancing traffic between ISPs
+4.5 Balancing traffic between ISPs

 One possible situation when using the above-mentioned mechanisms is that the traffic between two cooperating ISPs becomes unbalanced due to differences in the request frequencies for content cached in each ISP.
 Unbalanced network traffic is a serious problem for ISPs even when they are interconnected by a peering link.
-Therefore, in the proposed method, we maintain the traffic balance between ISPs by regulating the number of content to be advertised to partner ISP for cache sharing.
+Therefore, in the proposed method, we maintain the traffic balance between ISPs by regulating the number of content to be advertised to partner ISP for cache sharing by the negotiations between the edge routers in two ISPs.
 The detailed algorithm is as follows.

-We assume that the access frequencies of content from an ISP and a partner ISP are separately monitored by the both ISPs.
+We assume that the access frequencies of content from an ISP and a partner ISP are separately monitored by both ISPs.
 For increasing the number of shared content, the following process is conducted at the edge routers of the cooperating ISPs.
 In what follows, we assume ISPs A and B are cooperating and that ISP A initiates the process.
-Three parameters are utilized: $P{sum}$ is the amount of content to be added to sharing at once, $\Delta_P$ is a value for tuning $P{sum}$ , and $\alpha$ is a parameter for deciding the acceptable difference in access frequencies between the ISPs.
+Three parameters are utilized: $P{sum}$ is the amount of content to add for sharing at once, $\Delta_P$ is a value for tuning $P{sum}$ , and $\alpha$ is a parameter for deciding the acceptable difference in access frequency between the ISPs.

-- Step 1 ISP A chooses candidate contents from the cached but not shared contents so that the total access frequency falls within the range of $P{sum} \pm \alpha$ and informs ISP B of the content names. - Step 2 When ISP B receives the content names from ISP A, ISP B also selects candidate contents from the cached but not shared contents so that the total access frequency becomes $P{sum} \pm \alpha$ , and informs ISP A of the content names.
-When ISP B cannot provide such contents because there are no contents that meet the condition, ISP B sends a message to ISP A to reject the negotiation. - Step 3 When the exchange of content names is successfully completed, both ISPs A and B advertise the additional content names to be shared to the CCN routers in each ISP and finish the process. - Step 4 When ISP A receives the denial message, ISP A decreases the value of $P{sum}$ by $\Delta_P$ and restarts the negotiation (return to Step 1).
+- Step 1 ISP A chooses candidate contents from the cached but not shared contents so that the total access frequency falls within the range of $P{sum} \pm \alpha$ and informs ISP B of the content names. - Step 2 When ISP B receives the content names from ISP A, ISP B also selects candidate contents from the cached but not shared and not informed by ISP A contents so that the total access frequency becomes $P{sum} \pm \alpha$ , and informs ISP A of the content names.
+When ISP B cannot provide such content because there are no contents that meet the condition, ISP B sends a message to ISP A to reject the negotiation. - Step 3 When the exchange of content names is successfully completed, both ISPs A and B advertise the additional content names to be shared to CCN routers in each ISP and finish the process. - Step 4 When ISP A receives the denial message, ISP A decreases the value of $P{sum}$ by $\Delta_P$ and restarts the negotiation (return to Step 1).